Kazandu/roboco-api/README.md

 # roboco-api

-## THIS PROJJECT IS STILL WIP!
+## THIS PROJECT IS STILL WIP!
 THERE ARE HARDCODED FILEPATHS INSIDE!

 API tool for the (Soon to be renamed) roboco archiving tool.
 Provides endpoints for https://github.com/Kazandu/archiver